cbushdor/-MyDefaultValues4Vim/README.md

 These files were added in *~/.vim* directory[^4].
 They have *.vim* extenstion. they are loaded by default once put in this directory.

 * base.vim: added for test pupose.
-* DeleteTailingWS.vim: delete tring white spaces when file is save *:w* for i.e.
+* DeleteTailingWS.vim: delete trailing white spaces when file is save *:w* for i.e.

 # WATCHOUT